 Training and registration

-I am a full member of the Scottish Massage Therapists Organisation, Scotland’s foremost massage standards body, with whom I completed advanced training in:
+I am a full member of the Scottish Massage Therapists Organisation, Scotland’s foremost massage standards body, and have I completed advanced training in:

 - Remedial massage